creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-07-06-Mean_teachers_are_better_role_models.md

 ![](/collections/images/mean_teachers/mean_teacher_method.jpg)

 - Both the student and the teacher model **evaluate the input applying noise (η, η')**
-- The sotmax output is compared with one-hot label using **classification cost** for the student model and **consistency cost** for the teacher
+- The softmax output is compared with one-hot label using **classification cost** for the student model and **consistency cost** for the teacher
 - The teacher model weights are updated using the **EMA weights of the student model**.
-- Both predictions can be used but the **teacher prediction if more likely to be correct**
+- Both predictions can be used but the **teacher prediction is more likely to be correct**
 - No classification cost is applied when it is a training step with unlabeled example.

 ### Consistency cost